The Roland SPD-SX is arguably the most popular drum sampling pad around.

 Drummers from all over the globe have been using this drum pad and the prior iteration, the SPD-S, for many years to integrate electronic sounds into an acoustic setup.

 Today we’ll be taking a look at the SPD-SX in detail, looking at the core features, applications, and what to expect upon first use.
-Before I get into it, it’s worth noting that Roland recently released an upgraded model: the Roland SPD-SX Pro.
+Before I get into it, it’s worth noting that Roland recently released the SPD-SX PRO, and you can read our review of it here.

 Pros: Widely used, tons of included sounds, perfect for playback systems